dsyer/cloud-middleware-blog/README.md

 Your first and simplest option is to simply not define a `DataSource` at all but put H2 on the classpath.
 Spring Boot will create the H2 embedded `DataSource` for you when you run locally.
 The Cloud Foundry buildpack will detect a database service binding and create a `DataSource` for you when you run in the cloud.
 That might be good enough if you just want to get something working.

-If you want to run a serious application in production you might want to tweak some of the connection pool settings (e.g. the size of the pool, variour timeouts, the important test on borrow flag).
+If you want to run a serious application in production you might want to tweak some of the connection pool settings (e.g. the size of the pool, various timeouts, the important test on borrow flag).
 In that case the buildpack auto-reconfiguration `DataSource` will not meet your requirements and you need to choose an alternative, and there are a number of more or less sensible choices.

 The best choice is probably to create a `DataSource` explicitly using [Spring Cloud Connectors](cloud.spring.io/spring-cloud-connectors), but guarded by the "cloud" profile: